- Student life

 The list of famous history graduates includes Irish-American author, academic and diplomat Samantha Power, UK’s ex-Prime Minister Gordon Brown, British Indian novelist Salman Rushdie and Russian American writer Ayn Rand.

-Actor Edward Norton, famous for his role in Fight Club, studied the subject at Yale in 1991.
+Actor Edward Norton, famous for his role in Fight Club, studied the subject at Yale University in 1991.